Skip to content

 I don’t think so.

-Each of these categories; politics, religion, and sex has extreme ends, we don’t have to go there, we absolutely don’t need extremes if we don’t make a living on these things.
+Each of these categories; politics, religion, and sex has extreme ends that might harm us if we are not careful.
+We don’t have to go there, we absolutely don’t need extremes if we don’t make a living on these things.

-If we make a living on these things then it would be a different scenario, for example, professional politicians, religious leaders, or adult movie makers.
+If we make a living on these things means we do research on these things then it would be a different scenario, for example, professional politicians, religious leaders, or adult movie makers.

-If we start to consume every piece of information regarding politics, religion, or sex, we surely become addicted and its very difficult to break.
+If we start to consume every piece of information regarding politics, religion, and sex, we surely become addicted and its very difficult to break.

-Trust me, this is garbage, we don’t need it.
+Trust me, this excess consumption is garbage for ordinary people, we don’t need it.

 After coming to the USA for my higher studies, I experienced and saw some of the very unusual things.